Diederich Wessel Linden: Childhood in Germany

 Diederich Wessel Linden was possibly born in Hemmerde, Westphalia, in the early eighteenth century.
 He received some schooling and was familiar with the foundations of mining and mineralogy.
 Although he called himself a medical doctor and physician later in life, there is no evidence that he held any university degree.

 Potassium nitrate or, how it was more commonly referred to in the eighteenth century, saltpetre.

 Emigration to and early years in Britain

 Linden emigrated to Britain in 1742 and initially settled in London where he worked as a physician and pharmaceutical instructor.
 There, he published Gründliche historische Nachricht vom Theer-Wasser (1745), a German adaptation of a study by George Berkeley (1685–1753).
 In April 1746, Linden was granted a 14-year patent for the exclusive production of saltpetre based on his own, unique method.

-Linden's first attempt at naturalisation in 1746 failed as his Bill was presented to the House of Lords did not progress any further.
+Linden's first attempt at naturalisation in 1746 failed as his Bill was presented to the House of Lords, but did not progress any further.
 He only became a naturalised citizen in 1762 through a Private Act signed by King George III.
 By late 1747, Linden plunged so much into debt that he was committed to Fleet Prison on 20 January 1747, but already in spring he was released and moved to Holywell, Wales.